qdrant/crasher/readme.md

           Duplication factor for generating additional named vectors [default: 2] --shutdown-on-error
-          Whether to shutdown qdrant on error (use false to investigate deadlocks) -h, --help
+          Whether to shutdown qdrant on error (use false to investigate deadlocks) --cpu-quota <CPU_QUOTA>
+              CPU quotas in percent for the Qdrant binary -h, --help
           Print help
   -V, --version